hav4ik/hav4ik.github.io/content/about.md

 cover:  # this will not be displayed on the web page, but will be used for OG and Twitter
     image: /img/hiking-hor.jpeg # image path/url
-    alt: "Photo of Vu being happy with all the TPUs" # alt text
+    alt: "Photo of Vu hiking with a beautiful scenery of Oregon West Coast in the background" # alt text

 avatarImage: /img/hiking-vert.jpeg
 avatarMobileCrop: "top"